michaelgrosner/tribeca/README.md

     2. Edit the values of `BotIdentifier`, `EXCHANGE` and `TradedPair` in the new config file as you alternatively desire.

-2. Run the new instance with `npm start --K.js:config=X`, also the commands `npm stop` and `npm restart` allow the parameter `--K.js:config=`, the value is simply the filename of the config file under `etc` folder that you want to run (without extension because [could be a PNG](#steganographic-configuration-files) also); this value will also be used as the `uid` of the process executed by `forever`.
+2. Run the new instance with `KCONFIG=X make start`, also the commands `make stop` and `make restart` allow the environment variable `KCONFIG`, the value is simply the filename of the config file under `etc` folder that you want to run (without extension because [could be a PNG](#steganographic-configuration-files) also); this value will also be used as the `uid` of the process executed by `forever`.

 3. Open in the web browser the different pages of the ports of the different running instances, or display the UI of all instances together in a single page using the MATRYOSHKA link in the footer and the config option `MatryoshkaUrl`.

-After multiple config files are setup under `etc` folder, to control them all together instead of one by one, the commands `npm run startall`, `npm run stopall` and `npm run restartall` are also available, just remember that config files with a filename starting with underscore symbol "_" will be skipped.
+After multiple config files are setup under `etc` folder, to control them all together instead of one by one, the commands `make startall`, `make stopall` and `make restartall` are also available, just remember that config files with a filename starting with underscore symbol "_" will be skipped.

 ### Steganographic configuration files